Let Go of Mental Clutter & Create Inner Calm

 If I’m being honest, I carry a mix of mindsets that make peace harder than it has to be.

-Because the same way a cluttered closet overwhelms you, mental clutter can rob you of peace and clarity.
+Just as a cluttered closet can overwhelm you, mental clutter can rob you of peace and clarity.

 What Is a Capsule Mindset?